monsoonmaelstrom/book2/book2.md

 His hands tighten around my hips before he’s finding his own release in a series of shuddering thrusts which leave us both spent.

-Eventually he slides out of me and pulls me back against his chest as we both lie bonelessly in the water that’s gone tepid again.
+Eventually, he slides out of me and pulls me back against his chest as we both lie bonelessly in the water that’s gone tepid again.
 I don’t have the energy to warm it back up.
 Despite that, I find myself wistfully saying, “Let’s stay here forever.”

-“Mmm,” Liam says, his fingers tracing across my shoulders leisurely.
+“Mmm,” Liam says, his fingers tracing across my shoulder leisurely.
 After a few more minutes, he says, “As much as I would love that, I think we should get you out of here.
 The water’s getting cold anyway.”

 “Alright,” I agree, letting him help me out of the tub.
 I sit on the edge as he hands me a towel.
 “You look better.
 I think you needed that as much as I did.”